inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 The first step is to turn your paper map into a digital image that you can manipulate with your computer.
-You can do this with a scanner (or possibly a digital camera), although doing so is beyond the scope of this chapter.
+You can do this with a scanner (or possibly a digital camera), although doing so is beyond the scope of this module.

 4.1 Georeferencing an image ...........................